eliagrady/boily/README.md

 ### Adding other test files

 - *Browser:*, simply open up the `karma.conf.js` file in the  `~/config` folder and add your files to the `files:` and `preprocessors:` section.
-- *NodejS:* open up the `mocha.opts` file in the  `~/config` folder and add your files to the top of the file.
+- *NodejS:* open up the `gulpfile.babel.js` file and add your files to the top of the file.

 *Note!* Karma runs both browser and nodejs unit tests by default.

 ## Browser tests

-To run your unit tests in the browser, do `npm run browser`, and open `port 8080`.
-Hot module replacement (WDS) are supported.
+The browser spec runner - `./config.runner.html` - can be opened in a browser to run your tests.
+For it to work, you must first run `npm run browser`.
+This will set up a watch task that will automatically refresh the tests when your scripts, or the tests, change.

 ### JSX